Job Title: Pod Leader

 Department: Student Success and Retention

-The Pod Leaders support entry and orientation efforts welcoming students to campus by making welcome calls to new WCC applicants, providing tours to prospective students, and providing tours to new students during New Student Orientation.
-They do this through detailed campus tours, assisting with facilitated session management, and building relationships with and between students during orientation and serve as the first-point of contact for new students and the greater Whatcom community; and contribute to a more accepting campus climate through being positive examples of Whatcom Community College values.
+The Pod Leaders support orientation efforts in making students feel welcome to campus during Wave New Student Orientation.
+They do this through detailed campus tours, assisting with facilitated session management, and building relationships with and between students during orientation.
+Pod Leaders serve as the first-point of contact between new students and the greater Whatcom community; and contribute to a more accepting campus climate by modeling Whatcom Community College values.
 Pod Leaders also assist in the coordination of the Whatcom Wave through regular communication with the Coordinator for Student Success and Retention to ensure continuing development of this important program.

 We believe one of the best predictors of student success is students feeling connected to the college they are attending.
 Whether this is through student life, clubs, a valued instructor, or connecting to valuable campus resources; Whatcom Wave seeks to help students find their place on campus.
 This is the first point of contact for new students, and is the first opportunity to find a connection point for each student on campus.